 5. Layout Design.
 The company decides regarding layout design by assessing the expected influx of customers and the nature of business operations in the facilities.
 For example, Hard Rock Cafe themed restaurants have layout designs that differ from the layout designs of the company’s casinos and hotels.
 In addition, the company’s restaurants have different layout designs specific to the unique requirements of each location.
 Hard Rock Cafe’s operations managers apply layout design for efficient workflow in the limited space available in these facilities.

 6. Job Design.
-Hard Rock Cafe’s job design decisions are reached and applied through an analysis of needs and expectations of the company and its employees.
+Hard Rock Cafe’s job design decisions are reached and applied through an analysis of the needs and expectations of the company and its employees.
 The appropriateness of job design is evaluated based on employee feedback and company standards.
 For example, jobs are designed based on company standards and the sociocultural characteristics of the local labor market.
 Hard Rock Cafe’s operations management is focused on optimizing workers’ person-job fit, while making it easy for employees to do their jobs to maximize efficiency.

 7. Supply Chain Management.
 Hard Rock Cafe’s supply chain management decisions are based on market demand, variety of suppliers, and inventory management costs, among other factors.
 For example, the company determines target supply levels based on current inventory conditions and projected fluctuations in market demand.
 The supply chain management decisions are applied through Hard Rock Cafe’s operations managers and location managers.

 8. Inventory Management.
-The company applies inventory management decisions through inventory management software, in addition to tradition approaches.
+The company applies inventory management decisions through inventory management software, in addition to traditional approaches.
 Hard Rock Cafe’s operations management uses demand fluctuations and historical records to predict changes needed in the inventory.
 The inventory is then adjusted accordingly.
 The strategic objective is to ensure that the inventory levels are adequate to maximize the revenues and profits of the business.

 10. Maintenance.
 Maintenance decisions at Hard Rock Cafe are applied based on a comparative evaluation of assets and the firm’s standards.
 For example, the company has standards on how much equipment wear and tear is allowed before the equipment needs repair or replacement.
 Hard Rock Cafe also has standards and policies on how maintenance should be conducted, with reference to the qualifications of maintenance personnel or service providers.